General

 PCAP Deletion

-PCAP deletion is handled by the viewer process, so verify the viewer process is running on all capture instances.
-The viewer process checks on startup and then every minute to see how much space is available, and if it is below freeSpaceG, then it will start deleting the oldest file.
+PCAP deletion is handled by the viewer process, so it is important that viewer is running on all capture instances.
+The viewer process checks on startup and then every minute to see how much space is available.
+When free space is below freeSpaceG, then viewer will start deleting the oldest PCAP files.
 The viewer process logs every time a file is deleted, so it is possible to figure out when a file is deleted if needed.
-If the viewer complains about not finding the PCAP data, make sure you check the viewer.log.
+If viewer complains about not finding the PCAP file, make sure you check the viewer.log for errors.

 Note: freeSpaceG can be a number freeSpaceG=1000 or a percentage, with freeSpaceG=5% the default.
 The viewer process will always leave at least 10 PCAP files on the disk, so make sure there is room for at least maxFileSizeG * 10 capture files on disk, or by default 120G.